wh-alice/mig_visualstudio/vs/extensibility/how-to--use-the-activity-log.md

 ---
-title: "How to: Use the Activity Log | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Use the Activity Log" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"